NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 ### Fields to avoid for custom personalisation

-If you want to use custom personalisation, do not use the following placeholders:
+If you want to use custom personalisation, do not use the following personalisation fields:

 - emailAddress
 - phoneNumber